april19833/currency-1.5/docs/solidity/test/E2eTestContracts.md

 ## UpdateTrustedNodesGovernanceProposal

-**truested nodes new governance proposal
+**trusted nodes new governance proposal

 A proposal used to change the governance contract for the trusted nodes contract**